kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 stored in `/usr/kristine/local/refl_code/Files/abcd`.
 The code should always print the location of output files so you don't have to remember all these details.

-When you run `gnssir` the output txt or csv files will be stored locally in `/usr/kristine/local/refl_code/2023/results/abcd`
+When you run `gnssir` the output txt files will be stored locally in `/usr/kristine/local/refl_code/2023/results/abcd` while your Docker will define it as being stored in `/etc/gnssrefl/refl_code/2023/results/abcd`

-You can change to different directories using either naming conventions.
+You can change to different directories using either the environment variable name or the Docker names

 `cd /etc/gnssrefl/refl_code/Files/abcd`